 Unfortunately, we found BBC iPlayer to be blocked on both of Hidester’s UK servers, which is a common issue among VPN provider at the moment since the BBC are cracking down on VPN traffic.
-If accessing iPlayer is a make-or-break for you, look for a provider with more UK servers or servers optimized for streaming.
+If streaming iPlayer is a make-or-break for you, take at a look at these VPN services.

 Encryption & Security

 Hidester ticks some important boxes in this area but still has some work to do if it wants to begin competing with top-tier providers.

 You can choose between two VPN protocols: OpenVPN, which we recommend using whenever possible as it offers the best balance between privacy and performance, and Hidester’s proprietary protocol CamoVPN.
 It should be noted that the app defaults to CamoVPN on startup, so unless you’re connecting from a high-censorship country, be sure to change it.
 Encryption is via top cipher AES-256.

 The all-important VPN kill switch is appealing even if it must be manually activated and the integrated DNS and WebRTC leak testing is also a plus.
 While Hidester runs its own DNS server network, reducing the potential of IP leaks, these servers can be unreliable, often falling back to third-party DNS servers, such as those owned by your ISP or Google.

 Beware of the third connection method, via web proxy and called CamoWeb (not to be confused with CamoVPN).
 Using CamoWeb is good if you need to access a blocked site since it promises faster browsing, but it doesn’t encrypt your connection meaning your privacy isn’t protected.